 After that, you can prepare your pizza just as you usually would.
 The missing oil in pizza dough isn’t a vital player in the fermentation process.

-However, if you missed putting in yeast, this means you would have to start all over again.
+However, if you missed putting in yeast, you would have to start again.

 What Happens if You Put Too Much Oil in Pizza Dough?

-The result of adding too much oil into pizza dough will start to be apparent when the cooking process happens.
+The result of adding too much oil to pizza dough will start to be apparent when the cooking process happens.

-The biggest downer is that your pizza will end up having softer dough than you expected.
+The biggest downer is that your pizza will have softer dough than you expected.

 How to Fix Too Much Oil in Pizza Dough?

-When you notice that you used too much oil in your pizza dough, is when the situation gets a little problematic.
+When you notice that you used too much oil in your pizza dough when the situation gets a little problematic.
 However, you can quickly fix this problem by adding making some adjustments.